Yuva-bits/JobMarket-Analysis/README.md

-# Job Market Intelligence System
+# Adaptive Workforce System using Knowledge Graphs
 A comprehensive platform for job market analysis, skill gap identification, and career planning

 ## Overview